Aircraft Mechanic Degree Programs with Course Information

 Learn about associate's and bachelor's degree programs in aviation maintenance.
 Find out about FAA certification requirements for aircraft mechanics, as well as the employment outlook for these workers.

 Associate's and bachelor's degree programs in aircraft mechanics, also called aviation maintenance technology, prepare students for careers as aviation maintenance technicians.
-These programs include instruction in inspecting, repairing and maintaining aircraft.
+These programs include classroom and hands-on instruction in inspecting, repairing and maintaining aircraft.
 Bachelor's degree programs also include courses in business.
+Admission requirements for these programs may include a high school diploma and prior education in mathematics and computer science.
 Students who successfully complete programs approved by the Federal Aviation Administration (FAA) are eligible for certification in airframe and powerplant maintenance.

 Associate's Degree in Aviation Maintenance Technology